Chummy1984/technical-writing-portfolio/api_docs_EN/worldbank_api_to_chart/README.md

 ## Goal
 Fetch GDP per capita data for Estonia (EE) from the World Bank API and turn it into a simple line chart.
-This demonstrates the workflow from API request → parsing → data preparation → visual output.
+The example follows the workflow from API request → parsing → data preparation → visual output.

 ## Data source
 Example request: